The schools of Auroville

 Deepanam school

 Deepanam is a small primary and middle school with about 60 children from 7 to 14 years old.
 The school has divided the children into four groups.
-Three teachers, Patrizia, Lara and Natascha lead the ATB classes for about an hour twice a week.
+Patrizia and Natascha lead the ATB classes for about an hour twice a week.

 At Deepanam we work with mixed age groups.
 This gives ample opportunity to work on certain aspects we would like the children to develop so they can share their classes together harmoniously.